A generous advent.

 Each year during Advent, we pause to practice generosity together — reminding ourselves that God’s story begins in unexpected places and invites us to make space for others.
 Our goal this year is to raise $75,000 to support benevolent care and local and global partners who are doing essential work in our city and around the world.
 Your gift — of any size — helps create safety, dignity, and belonging for someone who needs it.

-We have chosen areas where we can make a significant impact for our friends and neighbours.
+We have chosen three areas where we can make a significant impact for our neighbours and our world.

 • • •